Getting a good night's sleep

 Read about Renell's experience of feeling depressed.

-Talk to friends, family, those you trust.
-Keep connected to those you care about and who care about you.
+Talk to friends, family, people you trust.
+Keep connected to people you care about and who care about you.
 You can also talk to people at Young Epilepsy who will understand you.

-Find exercise that you enjoy and that doesn’t feel like a challenge or chore.
-Then try to do as much as you can.
-Endorphins are chemicals that are natural anti-depressants, and your body releases these when you exercise.
+Find exercise that you enjoy and that doesn’t feel like a chore.
+Exercise doesn’t have to look like running or going to the gym.
+Yoga, dancing, climbing, horse riding, pickleball, hiking, swimming, and pilates are all great forms of exercise.
+Endorphins are chemicals that are natural anti-depressants, and your body releases these when you move your body.

-The brain doesn’t know the difference between real/fake smiling or laughter.
-So smile at yourself in the mirror, watch a comedy, or try some online laughter exercises on YouTube.
+When we feel happy, we laugh and smile.
+This also works in reverse: smiling can make us feel happy!
+So, smile at yourself in the mirror, watch a comedy, or try some online laughter exercises on YouTube.

 If you feel you might be depressed, please contact your GP.